blackbird806/LittleBirdBlog/_posts/2020-04-29-What-I-like-about-D.md

 }
 ```

-Here we have a simple metaprogram that take a struct as input and will generate as output another struct with an array of each of his members.
+Here we have a simple metaprogram that takes a struct type as input and generates another struct type as output containing an array of each of the input type's members.
-And of course all of this is generated at compile time.
+And of course, all of this is generated at compile time.
-There is some features wee didn't saw in the code above, but the goal here is more to understand the power and the possibilities of D metaprogramming rather than a tutorial (I may write one in the future though).
+There are some features in the code above that we didn't cover, but the goal here is more to demonstrate the power and the possibilities of D metaprogramming rather than provide a complete language tutorial (I may write one in the future though).

 # Going further

-I highly encourage you to try [D](https://dlang.org/), do the [Dlang tour](https://tour.dlang.org/) (a really great tutorial about the D basics).
+I highly [encourage you to try D](https://dlang.org/) and [do the Dlang tour](https://tour.dlang.org/) (a really great tutorial about the D basics).
+You can also join the [D community on discord](https://discordapp.com/invite/bMZk9Q4).
-On my side I will certainly write more about D, so stay tuned.
+On my side, I will certainly write more about D, so stay tuned.

+PS : An huge thanks to aldacron from the D discord for his proofreading, corrections and feedbacks.